Posts

 After expounding on the “ household of God ” and demonstrating the superiority of the Son over Moses , Hebrews continues with a lesson drawn from the history of Israel.
 During its sojourn in the wilderness, the Israelites complained bitterly against the “ servant of God ,” for leading them to a place with insufficient water supplies.
 Consequently, God decreed that the generation of Israelites freed from Egyptian bondage would not enter the Promised Land.

-Hold Fast to the Word
+Hold Fast to the Word!

 Image

-The first literary section of Hebrews concludes with an exhortation and ominous warning.
-Any disciple of Jesus who fails to heed the far “ better word ” that God is now speaking in His Son will suffer an even “ sorer punishment ” than the rebellious Israelites received when they disobeyed the Mosaic Law.
+Followers of Jesus must cling tenaciously to the Word spoken in the Son or they will drift away from God’s gracious salvation .
+The Letter’s first literary section concludes with an exhortation and warning.
+The disciple of Jesus who fails to heed the far “ better word ” God is speaking in His Son will suffer an even “ sorer punishment ” than the rebellious Israelites when they disobeyed the Mosaic Law.
 The Torah was delivered to Moses by angels.
-Nevertheless, it was God’s word, and therefore, lawbreakers were punished severely.
+Nevertheless, it was God’s word, and therefore, lawbreakers received severe punishments – (Hebrews 2:1-4).

 Do Not Drift Away